 Atlanta, GA 30374-0256

 Allen, TX 75013

 Tips for Sending Your Credit Report Dispute

 When you send a credit report dispute, make sure to keep a copy of the letter for your records.
 You can also include any proof you have that supports your dispute.
 For instance, you can send a copy of a cashed check or a statement from your lender proving that you actually made a payment on time.
-Send copies of your proof and keep the originals for yourself.
+Send copies of your proof, and keep the originals for yourself.

 Under the Fair Credit Reporting Act, credit bureaus typically have 30 days to investigate your dispute and respond to you.
 To track the time accurately, send your letter via certified mail.
-You'll have proof of the date you mailed the dispute letter and you'll be able to track the time the credit bureau receives your letter.
+You'll have proof of the date you mailed the dispute letter, and you'll be able to track the time when the credit bureau receives your letter.

 - Customize the sample dispute letter to fit the information you're disputing.

 - Include copies of any proof you have to support your dispute.